LAW’s Sarah Sherman-Stokes: 2020 Metcalf Cup and Prize for Excellence in Teaching

 “Sarah shows us that it’s always important to see clients as full people,” says Silvia Mavares (LAW’21).
 “It’s the same way she treats students.
 She always makes time for us to be human.
 I’ve never been in another law school class that emphasizes the humanity of clients the way Sarah does.
 That’s why she’s so successful and why we love her so much.”

-It’s also part of what led the Faculty Teaching Awards Committee judges to award Sherman-Stokes this year’s Metcalf Cup and Prize for Excellence in Teaching, to be presented at BU’s as-yet-unscheduled 147th Commencement.
+It’s also part of what led the Faculty Teaching Awards Committee judges to award Sherman-Stokes 2020’s Metcalf Cup and Prize for Excellence in Teaching, to be presented at BU’s 147th All-University Commencement this Sunday, October 3.
+The ceremony for the Class of 2020 was delayed because of the COVID-19 pandemic, which closed campus in March 2020.
 Committee members who observed Sherman-Stokes’ teaching said they were “in awe.”
 In her letter recommending Sherman-Stokes for the Metcalf, Angela Onwuachi-Willig, dean of LAW, cited her “grace in intellectually challenging and emotionally grueling immigration work.”

 ”Not only is Sarah an exceptional attorney and an unwavering advocate for immigrants’ rights, she is also a beloved mentor to the students in her clinic,” Onwuachi-Willig says.
 “I particularly appreciate Sarah’s relentlessly positive attitude and can-do spirit.”